sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

   }
 }
 ```
 We pass the user data and the network interface specific to FMC.
-The fmc_startup_file is like this:
+The fmc_startup_file looks like this:
 ```
 #FMC
 {